Braun TributeCollection Review

 Chopping

 The task that comes to mind first and foremost when talking about food processors is chopping.
 We chopped onions, carrots, and nuts and then scored each model based on the results, directly comparing them to one another.
-We also assessed how much control the "Pulse" button afforded us — whether it stopped immediately or kept spinning when the button was disengaged.
+We also assessed how much control the “Pulse” button afforded us — whether it stopped immediately or kept spinning when the button was disengaged.
+It spins for a bit after the button is released.
+Still, it delivers an acceptable performance when chopping onions, with the majority being of uniform size with only a few outlying, larger chunks.

-However, this model did substantially better when chopping carrots and nuts, tying for the top score in both of these tests.
-The chopped carrots were of impeccable quality, matching that of the Breville and the Hamilton Beach 10-Cup.
-It only took about five pulses to achieve the desired result, with little to none aberrant pieces.
+However, this model did substantially better when chopping carrots and nuts.
+The chopped carrots were of impeccable quality, and it only took about five pulses to achieve the desired result, with little to no aberrant pieces.
+Likewise, it is excellent for chopping almonds; practically all of the almonds were chopped, with only the occasional straggler escaping.

 Mixing

-The Braun delivered another stellar performance in our mixing metric, earning an 8 out of 10 and only lagging behind the top scorer by a single point.
-We compared the quality of pizza dough, pie crust dough, and mayonnaise created off identical recipes to determine the scores for each machine.
-This model would have tied for the top score, had it not had slightly inferior pizza dough compared to the Breville.
-This model successfully got the ball of dough to form rapidly but vibrated around like crazy once the second cup of flour was added, per the recipe instructions.
+The Braun delivered another stellar performance in our mixing metric.
+We compared the quality of pizza dough, pie crust dough, and mayonnaise by following identical recipes to determine the scores for each machine.
+It successfully and rapidly formed the ball of dough but vibrated around like crazy once the second cup of flour was added, per the recipe instructions.
 This was the only sign of struggle from this model, with the motor seemingly content and not issuing sounds of protests.
+It mixed mayonnaise without incident and made solid pie crust, displaying no visible inconsistencies when rolled out.

 Pureeing